-Boris Johnson’s Peppa Pig speech forces him to answer the question: ‘Is everything ok?’
+Boris Johnson’s Peppa Pig speech forces him to answer the question: ‘Is everything okay?’

-The 25-minute speech, which also saw Britain’s leader compare himself to Moses, was delivered Monday at the annual Confederation of British Industry [CBI] conference, an event considered to be the United Kingdom’s highest profile business event.
+The 25-minute speech, in which the prime minister also compared himself to Moses, was delivered Monday at the annual Confederation of British Industry (CBI) conference, an event considered to be Britain’s highest-profile business event.

-Tensions between the government and businesses remain tense after lengthy and strained negotiations during Britain’s exit from the European Union — in which much of the sector argued that Brexit would hinder deals with the E.U., a key trade partner.
+Tensions between the government and businesses remain high after lengthy and strained negotiations during Britain’s exit from the European Union.
+Much of British business had argued that Brexit would hinder deals with the E.U., a key trade partner.

 During the speech, Johnson rifled through his notes in what looked like a confused state for more than 20 seconds, saying “forgive me” three times as the group of prominent business leaders sat in silence.

 On another occasion, Johnson bellowed “Vroom vroom rah rah,” as he recalled his time as a motoring correspondent, mimicking the sound of a car engine and discussing electric vehicles.
-He then declared he had come “down from Sinai,” before comparing his 10 point plan for a greener economy to the Bible’s 10 commandments — although his list featured offshore wind and hydrogen.
+He then declared he had come “down from Sinai,” before comparing his 10-point plan for a greener economy to the biblical Ten Commandments — although his list featured offshore wind and hydrogen.

-Unusual speeches that baffle are somewhat typical of Johnson, who recently delivered a speech on climate that cited Kermit the frog.
-While his rhetoric often amuses fans who find it funny or accessible, his latest speech has sparked disapproval — and even anger — not only among opposition party lawmakers, who branded the speech “shambolic,” but also some members of his own party.
+Unusual speeches that baffle are somewhat typical of Johnson, who recently delivered a speech on climate that cited Kermit the Frog.
+While his rhetoric often amuses fans who find it funny or accessible, his latest speech sparked disapproval — and even anger — not only among opposition party lawmakers, who branded the speech “shambolic,” but also among some members of his own party.

-One Conservative lawmaker derided the speech as “embarrassing” and told the Guardian Johnson was “losing the confidence of the party,” while the Financial Times quoted a MP as saying the leader had “lost his mojo.”
+One Conservative lawmaker derided the speech as “embarrassing” and told the Guardian that Johnson was “losing the confidence of the party,” and the Financial Times quoted a member of Parliament as saying the leader had “lost his mojo.”

-“Frankly, is everything ok?” a concerned ITV journalist asked Britain’s leader Monday evening, while Tuesday morning’s newspaper front pages were scathing, with the Metro describing it as a “Peppa Pig’s ear of a speech” and The Times of London calling the speech “chaotic.”
-Johnson’s bizarre remarks also propelled the term “Peppa Pig” to trend for more than 24-hours in the United Kingdom as many referenced moments from the speech on Twitter.
+“Frankly, is everything okay?” a concerned ITV journalist asked Britain’s leader Monday evening, while Tuesday morning’s newspaper front pages were scathing, with the Metro describing it as a “Peppa Pig’s ear of a speech” and The Times of London calling the speech “chaotic.”
+Johnson’s bizarre remarks also propelled the term “Peppa Pig” to trend for more than 24 hours in the United Kingdom as many referenced moments from the speech on Twitter.

 Many of Johnson’s critics accused him of using the strange speech as an attempt to divert attention from recent scandal involving one of Johnson’s allies, Owen Paterson, who broke lobbying rules by accepting payments from two companies he promoted while serving as a lawmaker.